Upper Extremity MRI (Hand, Wrist, Arm, Elbow, Long Bone or Shoulder MRI) - CAM 718

 • Popeye sign (if acute finding or for evaluation of surgical correction)

-• Labral tear/ Instability
+• Labral tear/ Instability8

 • Grind test